 Not all tickets have the same level of priority and they vary in the type of response needed to solve them, thus defining which tickets are in fact urgent is a must.

 If you don’t do so, tickets end up being lost that should have received a better, more swift response.

 Ensure procedures are followed by hiring a dispatcher

-Any MSP with more than five technicians should have a dispatcher.
+Any MSP with more than five technicians should have a dispatcher or a service coordinator.

 As a remote staffing company for MSPs, we at Support Adventure have seen that the companies that have the smoothest running help desks are the ones with dispatchers, whether they hired one through us or already had one.

 Dispatchers are so powerful because they handle the intake of tickets so that technicians don’t have to.
 They coordinate how tickets move through the system, ensuring procedures are followed.